Florida for Boomers

 For something a little nicer, but still casual enough for sandals, options like Blu Island Bistro and BrewBurgers Pub & Grill offer the perfect mix of outstanding food in super informal environments.
 Both restaurants are best known for their burgers, but BrewBurgers also has an exceptional Blackened Grouper Sandwich.

-And if fine dining right on the beach is what you are in the mood for, you can find exactly that at Fin’s at Sharky’s.
+If fine dining right on the beach is what you are in the mood for, you can find exactly that at Fin's at Sharky's.
 This is a steakhouse “with a serious seafood side” that boasts some mouth-watering specialties that will keep you coming back over and over again.
+In my humble opinion, the best Italian restaurant in Venice is Made in Italy.

-Being just an hour south of Tampa and about the same distance from Fort Myers means Venice is surrounded by a bunch of great communities for you to consider.
+Being just an hour south of Tampa and about the same distance from Fort Myers means Venice is surrounded by a bunch of great 55+ communities for you to consider.
+One community you should definitely check out is Boca Royale.

 With all kinds of outdoor activities, a first-class arts and culture scene, great boutique shopping, and more than a few excellent restaurants, it isn’t hard to see why Venice is such a popular choice among boomers looking to relocate along the Gulf Coast.
 The only thing missing from this perfect town is you!